What is the UK Child Support Agency (CSA) and is it still working? It was first launched in 1993 as part of the Department for Work and Pensions.

 The CSA use the flat rate when the paying parent's income is £7 to £100 a week (if they do not qualify for the nil rate).
 CSA flat rates also apply for those getting certain benefits, including:

 In cases where the paying parent lives with a partner, the CSA flat rate gets used if the partner receives:

 The CSA use the reduced rate if the net weekly income is over £100 and less than £200 for the paying parent.
 In this case, the parent would pay the £7 flat rate plus a percentage of their net weekly income.

 The CSA basic rate gets calculated as a percentage of the paying parent's net income.
-Basic rates apply when the parent has a net weekly income of £200 or more.
+Basic rates apply when the parent has a net weekly income between £200 and £3,000.
 The percentage amount depends on:

 How Does Child Support Agency Work: CSA Rates in United Kingdom